jlynch630/cookie-cutter-engine/README.md

 <!--
- Copyright 2022 Neeva Inc. All rights reserved.
+ Copyright 2024 John Lynch.
+All rights reserved.
  Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
 -->

 # Cookie Cutter Engine

-This is the engine that powers Neeva's Cookie Cutter extension, available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/cookie-cutter-by-neeva/idcnmiefjmnabbchggljinkeiinlolon) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/cookie-cutter-by-neeva/).

-It's responsible for automatically answering GDPR, CCPA, and related cookie notices on the web according to user preferences.
+This engine powers automatically answering GDPR, CCPA, and related cookie notices on the web according to user preferences by means of a Web Extension.

 ## Structure